Print secure barcode tickets with copy protection

 - Scan tickets at the entrance as access control and to log attendance/participation.

-- Print barcode tickets as PDFs and send them by email with your regular email program.
+- Print barcode tickets as PDFs and send them manually by email with your regular email program.

 Checking tickets with barcodes